Ted Hill (Australian communist): Split

 In the 1950s, Hill was Victorian State Secretary of the CPA.
 When the Sino-Soviet split developed in the early 1960s, Hill supported the position of the Chinese Communist Party, while the CPA majority, led by National Secretary Lance Sharkey supported the Soviet Union.
 Hill was expelled from the CPA in 1963 and in March 1964 formed the Communist Party of Australia (Marxist–Leninist) (CPA(ML)), taking many militant members from the Victorian CPA with him.
 Among ordinary Australian voters, the attraction of Hill's party was negligible.

 Hill fully supported the "line" of the Chinese Communists until Mao Zedong's death in 1976, but after the 1972 change in Chinese policy away from world revolution and towards an alliance with the United States, the CPA(ML) lost many of its adherents, particularly among radical students.
 Hill traveled to Democratic Kampuchea and met with Pol Pot.
 In December 1976 he also met Hua Guofeng, who had become Chairman of the Chinese Communist Party shortly before.
 After the rise of Deng Xiaoping in China the CPA(ML) no longer supported Chinese policies, and became a supporter of "Australian independence."
 This led to a split in the CPA(ML) in 1978.

 Despite his prominence as a Communist, Hill was able to pursue a long and distinguished legal career, as one of the best known and highly regarded workers compensation lawyers in Australia.
 He was widely praised by trade unions, judges and other lawyers, most of whom did not share his political views, on his death in 1988.

 Works

-He wrote a number of books on Australia and Marxism, including Australia's Economic Crisis - The Way Out and Revolution and the Australian State.
-Some of Hill's writings can be found on the Encyclopedia of anti-Revisionism Online at the Marxists Internet, and the official website of the CPA(ML).
+Hill wrote a number of books on Australia and Marxism, including Australia's Economic Crisis - The Way Out and Revolution and the Australian State.
+Some of Hill's writings can be found on the Encyclopedia of anti-Revisionism Online at the Marxists Internet Archive, and the official website of the CPA(ML).